appfolio/destiny_app/README.md

 				 --string="success"

 ```
-Sqlmap has a lot of great features that I leave to you to take a look into, check out the site [here](http://sqlmap.org/).
+Sqlmap has a lot of great features, check out the site [here](http://sqlmap.org/).

 ## Sources and Credit